Futures

 Summary

-Technological advancements are also reshaping surgical procedures.
-A groundbreaking ultrasound method allows for 3D printing of biocompatible structures inside the body, potentially transforming invasive surgeries into safer, minimally invasive options.
-Additionally, researchers have developed nanorobots capable of targeting cancer cells specifically, sparing healthy tissue and showing significant tumor growth reduction in animal models.
+Emerging technologies are reshaping surgical procedures.
+A groundbreaking ultrasound method allows for 3D printing of biocompatible structures inside the body without incisions, potentially transforming invasive surgeries into safer, minimally invasive options.
+Another technique, Deep Tissue In Vivo Sound Printing, enables the creation of complex structures in tissue using focused ultrasound, paving the way for advancements in regenerative medicine.

 Seeds